Milind-Gawande/react-node/README.md

 Hi guys,

-I have made a simple application on React as frontend and Spring boot framework as backend.
+I have made a simple application on React as frontend and node.js as backend connected with SQL Server.
 Each and every persons inputs are welcome if you see any error/exception in the application.

 Application smoothly run on (desktop) firefox and chrome browser as i had used display:flex.